JoseExposito/ubuntuone-qt-files/README.md

 ===================

 <p align="center">
-    <a href="http://blog.canonical.com/2014/04/02/shutting-down-ubuntu-one-file-services/">IMPORTANT ADVISE: UBUNTU ONE WILL BE SHUT DOWN BY CANONICAL ON 1/JUNE/14</a>
+    <a href="http://blog.canonical.com/2014/04/02/shutting-down-ubuntu-one-file-services/">IMPORTANT: UBUNTU ONE WILL BE SHUT DOWN BY CANONICAL ON 01/06/14</a>
 </p>

 Unofficial Ubuntu One Files cross-platform C++/QML mobile application.